codecraftsuk/web-dev-bootcamp/docs/week_08_django/README.md

     python manage.py startapp todoapp
     ```

-    This will create a folder called `todoapp`, containing the following files:
+    This will create a directory called `todoapp`, containing the following files:

     - `models.py`: This file is used to define the data models for your application.
     - `views.py`: This file is used to define the views (i.e. the functions that handle HTTP requests) for your application.